Ski Boot Buying Guide

 Hike/Walk Mode

 Some ski boots have a lever or switch on the back of the boot to allow the skier to swap between ski and walk mode.
-They work by unlocking the cuff to increase the range of motion and make it easier for a skier to walk and hike in the side country and backcountry.
-They are usually only seen on Freeride and Alpine Touring boots.
+These function by unlocking/disconnecting the cuff from the lower part of the boot to increase the range of motion rearwards and make it easier for a skier to walk/hike in the backcountry.
+They are usually only seen on Hybrid and Alpine Touring boots.

 Soles

-If you need help or advice deciding what ski boot is going to work best for you, don't hesitate to book a boot fitting appointment, call or email us, and have a chat with our qualified boot fitters.
+If you need help or advice deciding what ski boot is going to work best for you, don't hesitate to book a boot fitting appointment, and call or email us to have a chat with our qualified boot fitters